 Whether meeting with clients, colleagues or partners, or simply going to the gym on your lunch break, it’s important to escape the home office now and then so that the hours you spend there are highly productive.

 Just because you’re working from home doesn’t mean you can only work from home.
 Every now and then head to a local coffee shop or library.
 Sometimes a fresh environment is the key to getting your creativity flowing and your productivity pumping.

 Coffee fuels my life.
 It’s how I start my day and what keeps me going when the piles of work start reaching massive heights.
 Everyone who works from home should absolutely have a functioning brew machine and a bag of delicious grind in stock at all times.

-Make it easy on yourself and subscribe to Hustle & Grind and get a 12 oz bag of our premium, fair trade dark roast coffee delivered to your door.
+Make it easy on yourself and order a 12 oz bag of our premium, fair trade dark roast coffee delivered to your door.